About ➜ About Meg

 Why I Started Interior Medicine

-Then, while in my last term of undergrad, I learned in a class called Molecular Medicine that pet birds died when people cooked with non-stick Teflon pans.
-Teflon is made of PFAS, and when PFAS were released into the air, birds inhaled them and died.
-It was thought, even back then in 2007 (!), that PFAS may also be carcinogenic to humans (which of course, now we know they are).
-We also learned about the biochemistry of pesticides and food additives, and this marked the first time I had an interest in organic food and natural cleaning products.
-Before, I had dismissed them as unnecessary and just “for the hippies,” but learning how synthetic chemicals affected my body on a molecular level changed my mind.
+Before college, I planned to major in Interior Architecture, but reading Molecules of Emotion by Candace Pert made me decide to major in Biochemistry and Biophysics instead.
+Spending four years learning about tiny molecules and how our bodies use them is likely what makes "toxins" feel more real and relevant to me to this day.
+I learned in a class that Teflon was made of PFAS, and it was thought, even back then in 2007 (!), that PFAS may be carcinogenic to humans — which, of course, now we know they are.
+I also learned about the biochemistry of how we digest synthetic food additives, and this marked the first time I had any interest in organic food and safer cleaning products.
+Before, I had dismissed them as unnecessary and just "for the hippies," but learning how synthetic chemicals affected my body on a molecular level changed my mind.

 Outside of Interior Medicine